Opinion | In Year Two, Biden needs to be The Boss

 More of the same, please.

-His most important words about Year Two of his presidency came at the very end, in response to a question about whether he would reach out to Republicans on reforming the Electoral Count Act.
+The most important words about Year Two of his presidency came at the very end, in response to a question about whether he would reach out to Republicans on reforming the Electoral Count Act.
 He gave a clear answer — yes, he will — and then rambled at some length, but in a telling way.
 Here is what he said:

-“And one of the things that I do think that has been made clear to me — speaking of polling — is the public doesn’t want me to be the ‘President Senator.’
+“And one of the things that I do think that has been made clear to me — speaking of polling — is the public doesn’t want me to be the ‘president senator.’
 They want me to be the president and let senators be senators.
 And so, if I’ve made — and I’ve made many mistakes, I’m sure.
 If I made a mistake, I’m used to negotiating to get things done, and I’ve been, in the past, relatively successful at it in the United States Senate, even as vice president.
-But I think that role as President is — is a different role.”
+But I think that role as president is — is a different role.”

 That sounded like an accurate self-assessment.
 And it sounded, encouragingly, like a plan.